 ALSO READBJP MLAs Sirsa, Gupta marshalled out of Delhi Assembly For Haryana BJP, it is 'Beta Bachao' in Barala's case (News Analysis) Chandigarh stalking: Did police reconstruct crime scene without accused?
 Not under pressure, investigating with open mind: Chandigarh Police BJP demands AAP's derecognition over 'fudging' donation

+The investigation is going in this case.
+If anyone is found guilty, strict action will be taken," Sisodia said.
+AAP and BJP MLAs continued to indulge in shouting slogans against each other over stalking case and death of sanitation workers.
 The House was adjourned again for half an hour as the legislators stayed in the well despite the Speaker asking them to go back to their seats.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)